Unit of study_

 At the completion of this unit, you should be able to:

-• LO5. determine treatment goals for older adults, based on their age, life-expectancy, health and functional status and personal preferences
+• LO2.
+Facilitate shared decision-making, ensuring informed consent and collaboration in medication management to align with treatment goals for patients, based on their age, life-expectancy, health, functional status and personal preferences.

-• LO9. describe and evaluate the relevant guidelines, practice standards and digital technologies relating to medication management in community, residential aged care and hospital settings
+• LO7.
+Understand and compare the various components of the Australian aged care system and describe and evaluate the relevant guidelines, practice standards and digital technologies relating to medication management.

 Unit availability